 \section{Quantum Co-Design with SNAILs}

 Based on the observations in the prior section, there are several important factors to consider in the co-design a quantum architecture.
 From observation~\ref{ob:basis-gate}, we should select a basis gate that minimizes the expected duration for decomposed 2Q gates.
-From observation~\ref{ob:rich-topologies}, our choice of basis gate should be designed collaboratively with a modulator that allows for increased qubit-qubit coupling neighborhoods.
-As well as from observation~\ref{ob:scaled-topologies}, a topology is desirable that efficiently scales in diameter while providing reach local connectivity.
+From observation~\ref{ob:scaled-topologies}, we should construct a topology that efficiently scales in diameter while providing rich local connectivity.
+Collectively, our choice of basis gate should be designed collaboratively with a modulator that allows for increased qubit-qubit coupling neighborhoods.

 Next, we propose building a novel quantum architecture using the SNAIL quantum modulator.
 Using the SNAIL allows natively implementing the $\sqisw[n]$ family and for a rich qubit couplings without frequency crowding.
-Additionally, the connectivity of SNAILS introduces the exploration of new topology configurations.
+Additionally, the connectivity of SNAILs introduces the exploration of new topology configurations.